GirelliG-it/aruba_population_analyses/README.md

 The `tests/fixtures/` directory is generated locally, ignored by Git, and safe to delete.

+### Fixture safety note

+The `make fixture`, `make smoke-test`, and `make clean-fixtures` commands only work with generated files under `tests/fixtures/`.

+They do not modify or delete files in `data/raw/`, `data/processed/`, `outputs/`, notebooks, or source code.
+The `tests/fixtures/` directory is ignored by Git and can be safely regenerated.

 ## Continuous Integration

 The CI workflow creates the Conda environment from `environment.yml`, verifies